UPDATED 9/12/2023: THE SUMMER PROGRAM HAS BEEN POSTPONED TO SUMMER 2025.

 Summer programs offer students an opportunity to study abroad outside of the academic year.
 All offer credit, however each program is structured differently and planned by individual faculty members.

-WU Students and NON-WU Students: The deadline to apply is December 8, 2021 for summer 2022 participation.
+WU Students and NON-WU Students: The deadline to apply will be December 2023 (date to be announced) for summer 2024 participation.

 ** ENVIRONMENTAL STUDIES AND SUSTAINABILITY IN JAPAN **

 Are you interested in Japan and Sustainability?
 Students approved for this program will spend three-and-a-half weeks in Japan, based at our sister institution Tokyo International University (TIU).
 Formal activities will include classes in Japanese language and Japanese environmental studies.
 In addition to readings and lectures, students will take part in field trips and excursions to libraries and museums, municipal and prefecture offices, and other relevant sites where sustainability-related community activities take place, including forests, etc. Students will engage in volunteer and community-based service learning activities, and observe conservation practices where possible.
 Besides direct observation and reflection, students will participate in data collection, organization, and analysis.

 This experience is designed for students interested in Asia generally, Japan specifically, and Environmental Studies.

 This summer study abroad program runs soon after spring classes end in May to early June, allowing students to participate in other activities later in the summer.
 The program earns 4.0 credits in interdisciplinary studies (IDS 344).